vincecampanale/blog/_posts/2016-12-10-check-for-palindromes.markdown

 ```

 #### Step 3: Clean up the input.
-We're going to implement the first two steps in the above pseudocode.
+Time to implement the first two steps in the above pseudocode.
 First, step 1: remove the non-alphanumeric characters from the input string.
 JavaScript has a neat method called [String.prototype.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace).
 This method will search the string it is called upon for the given substring or regular expression in the first argument, and replace it with whatever you put in the second argument.
 Instead of weeding out all non-alphanumeric characters by referencing them directly in a long, unwieldy regular expression, we are just going to say replace everything that is NOT an alphanumeric character by adding the `^` in front.
 It would be convenient if we could just say `^\w` or `\W`, but unfortunately we must also get rid of underscores.
+I've gotta say, Regular Expressions give me headaches.

 ```
 var replaced = str.replace(/[^a-zA-Z0-9]/g, '');
 ```